thisisulb/ModResource_ButcherAnimation/README.md

 This contains the Butcher animation from Heroes of the Storm, some of his sound files and a general installer to put them into the game.
 There is no playable content in this mod, it is just a modding resource.
-(A mod using the animation is in the works though..)

 Some notes on the animation: